Ari Gold (filmmaker): Career

-The Song of Sway Lake (2017) was co-written and directed by Gold, the story centers on Ollie (Rory Culkin), a record collector who, with a friend, Nikolai (Robert Sheehan), makes a furtive trip to his family’s lakefront summer home in Upstate New York, months after where Ollie’s father committed suicide in the icy lake.
+The Song of Sway Lake (2017) was co-written and directed by Gold.
+The film was considered ultra low-budget and did not track at the box office in its limited release, with Variety calling it "A clunky, lurching affair populated by barely sketched individuals who seem to be competing for a most-intolerable prize."

-Adventures of Power (2008) was written and directed by Ari Gold, and is a cult comedy about a mine worker (played by Gold) who discovers an underground subculture of air-drummers that has the power to change the world.
-Gold approached the publicity for the release of Adventures of Power online (which was uncommon in 2008), by posting exclusive behind-the-scenes footage and many film clips to his channel in order to gather views.
+Adventures of Power (2008) was written and directed by Gold, and is a cult comedy about a mine worker (played by Gold) who discovers an underground subculture of air-drummers who have the power to change the world.

 Helicopter (2001, copyrighted 2000) is a short film dealing with the aftermath of the death of his mother Melissa in the 1991 Vallejo helicopter crash that also took the life of rock impresario Bill Graham and pilot Steve Kahn.
-An experimental narrative combining animated sequences and live action, the film was awarded in 2000 the Student Academy Award Oscar and he also won awards at SXSW Film Festival and a number of other film festivals.
+An experimental narrative combining animated sequences and live action, the film was awarded gold in 2000 the Student Academy Awards competition for film students (not to be confused with the official Academy Awards).

 Culture (1999), which Gold directed and starred in, is a 60-second short film, shot entirely in one take with no rehearsal.
-Gold followed set of self-imposed rules while making the film, including “only black, white, & primary colors may be used” and “the camera must not move.”
-Culture premiered in the United States at the 1999 Sundance Film Festival, and Reel.com called it “the best sixty seconds of film” at that festival.
-Although Culture has no dialogue, it offers a commentary on contemporary film and television.
+Gold followed a set of self-imposed rules while making the film, including "only black, white, & primary colors may be used" and "the camera must not move."
+Culture premiered in the United States at the 1999 Sundance Film Festival, and Reel.com called it "the best sixty seconds of film" at that festival.

-The comedic short Frog Crossing (1996), which Gold co-directed with Jamie Babbit (But I'm a Cheerleader), has screened at Sundance Film Festival and was named Best Short at San Antonio Underground Film Festival.
-In the film, Gold plays a hippie standing by the side of a road, trying to protect the frogs crossing the road during their mating season.
-Gold's sister Nina also stars in the film.

-Some of Ari's more unusual distinctions include winning High Times Magazine’s "Stoner of the Year" award (2001).
-He's also enshrined in the Guinness Book of World Records for commanding the largest air-drum ensemble on earth.
+Gold won High Times Magazine's "Stoner of the Year" award (2001).